 Let’s look at two qualitative risk evaluation methods: 1. the KISS Method, and 2. the Probability/Impact Method.

-Check with your organization to determine whether there is a definition for risk scales.
+Check with your organization to determine whether there is a definition of risk scales.
 If not, define the criteria for your scale.

 I use the KISS (Keep It Super Simple) Method on smaller projects and with teams that lack maturity in assessing risks.
 This one-dimensional technique involves rating risks as: